 OP103 - Intro to Functional Assessment (0.5 unit / 7.5 hours) didactic may utilize within their scope of practice.
 It uses cross syndromes to demonstrate the main characteristics, benefits and a survey of techniques within these systems.

 Description: This course introduces functional assessment which complements orthopedic testing in clinical practice.
-It also introduces osteopathic techniques that acupuncturists readings, lectures, discussion, handouts, slides, demonstrations and out of class assignments.
+It also introduces osteopathic techniques that acupuncturists

 Competencies: Advanced patient assessment and diagnosis; advanced clinical intervention and treatment.